niplav/site/range_and_forecasting_accuracy.md

-Visualizing the accuracies of the forecasts with a [scatterplot](https://en.wikipedia.org/wiki/Scatter_plot) and [linear regressions](https://en.wikipedia.org/wiki/Linear_regression) shows a very similar picture (red dots are for Metaculus forecasts, blue dots are for PredictionBook forecasts):
+Visualizing the accuracies of the forecasts with a [scatterplot](https://en.wikipedia.org/wiki/Scatter_plot) and [linear regressions](https://en.wikipedia.org/wiki/Linear_regression) shows a similar picture (red dots are for Metaculus forecasts, blue dots are for PredictionBook forecasts):

 	fig=plt.figure(figsize=(8,8))
 	plt.xlabel("Range (days)")